The arcsin function

 mapping would be one-to-many and therefore would not satisfy the

 for a mapping to be a function.
-To fix this problem we define both a
+To fix this problem we introduce both a

 relation

-called Arctan (with capital A) and a function called arctan
+called Arctangent (with capital A and abbreviation Arctan) and a function called arctangent

-“the set of all angles whose tan is x”.
+‘the set of all angles whose tangent is x’.

 It is a one-to-many relation.
 Here is an example: